StephenKingWongSengKwong/lesson-0.3-git-exercise/README.md

 # GitHub Desktop Exercise

-Hey there , a big challenge to get to here.
+Hey there , a big challenge to get to here!
 Hee Hee.

 Can push and cannot pull leh.